Bhaktapur After The 2015 Quakes – Part 1: Durbar Square

 Instead, I’ll focus on what I found on my third visit (May 2018) to the town on the east side of the Kathmandu Valley.
 Unlike Kathmandu’s Durbar Square, which suffered greater damage and where little rebuilding has taken place, Bhaktapur is in better shape.
 Only Potters’ Square is still a mess.
 Its Durbar Square is also more pedestrian-friendly, a real treat after dodging the relentless waves of motorcycles in Kathmandu.

-A visit to the main Bhaktapur sites – Durbar Square, Taumadhi Tol, Potters’ Square, and Tachapal Tol – will cost 15,000 NRP (that is about $15.
+will cost 15,000 NRP (that is about $15.
 US!) for those visitors who are not from SAARC countries or from China.
 They get to pay 5000 NRP.

-Since I was spending two nights at the Peacock Guesthouse at Tachapal Tol in the eastern part of the town, I got the “free” extension to my visitor’s ticket which made the cost seem more reasonable.
+Since I was spending two nights at the Peacock Guesthouse at Tachapal Tol in the eastern part of the town, I got a “free” extension to my visitor’s ticket which made the cost seem more reasonable.
 Spending my last two days away from the traffic and big city feel of Kathmandu for the quieter charms of Bhadgaon (as the city is called by its inhabitants) turned out to be a good decision.

 A visit to Bhaktapur will usually begin at the ticket office near the entrance gate on the west side of Durbar Square.
 On the map below it is on the upper left-hand side.

 Before entering the square, I first treated myself to a cup of coffee at the 4th. floor rooftop café of a building on the edge of the square.
-It was about 8:00 a.m. and not at all busy yet.
+I think it was the Khwapa Chhen Guest House and Restaurant.
+The spot provided me with a great overview of the square.

 a view of Bhaktapur’s Durbar Square from the west